ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 {{site.data.keyword.attribute-definition-list}}

-# Zerto overview
+# Zerto on IBM Cloud overview
 {: #addingzertodr}

-The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.
+Zerto on IBM Cloud integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.
+Zerto on IBM Cloud is a non-IBM product that is offered under terms and conditions from Zerto, not IBM.

 Zerto is supported on VMware vCenter Server® instances that meet the following requirements: